organisciak/dissertation/document/3_typology.md

     provide examples of how a system can emphasize the incentives they offer to potential volunteers.
 Most of the successful projects noted
-    in this study offer some of the primary motivators.
+    in this study offer some primary motivators.

 -   *Don't have motivators.* For trickier or less intrinsically interesting data, it is possible to hire on-demand workers through a